The Providence of God: Confidence of the Wrong Being Rightened

 Legitimate Trouble

-The trying situations come upon the righteous not because of their laziness, drunkenness, immorality, or sin.
+Trying situations come upon the righteous, not because of laziness, drunkenness, immorality, or sin.
 Their afflictions arise from people’s hatred, bitterness, and insensitive nature.

 But if when you do what is right and suffer for it you patiently endure it, this finds favor with God.
 (1 Peter 2:20)